 Hi, my name is Louis Mykoff.
 I'm running 125 miles, down the levee, from Baton Rouge to New Orleans to raise money for Team Gleason Initiative Foundation.
 Steve and his friends and family started Team Gleason to generate public awareness for ALS, raise funding to empower those with ALS to live a rewarding life, and ultimately find a cure.
 The Red Crescent Run will start on October 21st and end on October 26th, the night of the Saints’ Sunday night football game.
 Last year we raised over $11,000, this year our goal is to raise $20,000 in support of Team Gleason.
 I would really appreciate any donation you can make to help me reach my goal.

 Steve Gleason will always be remembered for his blocked punt on the night the New Orleans Superdome reopened for the first time after Hurricane Katrina—a defining moment for the city, the state, and the team that we love.
-Steve played for The New Orleans Saints from 2000-2008.
+Steve played for The New Orleans Saints from 2[phone redacted].
 In 2011, Steve was diagnosed with Amyotrophic Lateral Sclerosis (ALS), considered a terminal neuro-muscular disease.
 Steve is determined to inspire others by continuing to pursue life adventures despite his diagnosis, and has challenged the worlds of technology and science to identify their most promising developments toward new treatments and a cure.
 Steve, along with his friends and family, started Team Gleason to generate public awareness for ALS, raise funding to empower those with ALS to live a rewarding life, and ultimately find a cure.

 Gleason’s story inspired me, so I decided to do something kind of crazy, impactful, and important-- something that would make a difference in others' lives, and also something that would make me feel inspired and complete.
 I'm going to run the levee from the USS Kidd in Baton Rouge to the Superdome in New Orleans.
 The run will come out to around 125 miles over a 5 day span.
 Basically, a marathon a day.